goschtl/zope/zope2book/trunk/source/Sessions.rst

 first acquired browser id manager.

-Choose "Session Data Manager" within the container you wish to house the session data manager from the "Add" dropdown box in the Zope management interface.
+Choose "Session Data Manager" within the container you wish to house the session data manager from the "Add" drop-down box in the Zope management interface.

 The session data manager add form displays these options: